 Do not skip dried dates as the dish itself says milk cooked with dates.
 Use good quality dates, de seed it and slightly fry ghee for few seconds before adding it to the milk.

 However, if you can, I would recommend you to add few strands for richer flavor and aroma.
-Nevertheless, it wont alter the authenticity and flavor if skipped.
+Nevertheless, it wont alter the authenticity and flavor if you skip it.

-A little note, keep the sheer khorma warm, heat it on a very low flame in the evening if you have made it in the morning.
+Also, heat it on a very low flame in the evening if you have made it in the morning.
 This may prevent curdling of milk, and would not smell stale.